SharePoint/sp-dev-docs/docs/solution-guidance/Upload-user-profile-pictures-sample-app-for-SharePoint.md

 - **Password** is your Office 365 administrator's password.
 - **Filepath** is the file path of the configuration.xml file.

-### To set the command-line arguments on the Core.ProfilePictureUploader project
+### Set the command-line arguments on the Core.ProfilePictureUploader project

 1. In Solution Explorer, open the shortcut menu (right-click) for the **Core.ProfilePictureUploader** project > **Properties**.